iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/profile.md

 # Group Profile
 The Profile contains information about the authenticated user.
+Profile can be thought of as the 'entry-point' to the Atmosphere APIs.
+Once authentiated, a user can find their default provider and identity.
+The IDs for provider and Identity can be used to navigate the rest of the API.

 ## Profile [/profile]
 A single Profile object.